 To claim that a gay lawyer is incapable of providing excellent legal representation to an Evangelical Christian client would be anti-gay bigotry.
 And yet, opponents of the TWU law school argue that its graduates, because of their presumed disagreement with same-sex marriage, will discriminate against gay and lesbian clients.
-This argument, if true, would mean that if a student commits to abstain from illegal drugs and pornography while attending TWU, this commitment will cause the student to discriminate against those who use illegal drugs or pornography.
-There is no evidence for such causal link.
-To the contrary, lawyers disprove its existence every day by representing diverse clients whose beliefs and behaviours differ from those of the lawyer.
+This argument, if true, would mean that if a student commits to abstain from illegal drugs and pornography while attending TWU, this commitment will cause that student (when she or he later becomes a lawyer) to discriminate against those who use illegal drugs or pornography.
+This is disproven every day by lawyers who represent diverse clients whose beliefs and behaviours differ from those of the lawyer.